CAPE (Citizenship and Achieving Personal Excellence)

 In "Personal Wellbeing" students examine personal Identities, healthy lifestyles, assess risk, scrutinise relationships & consider diversity.
 They develop the skills of critical reflection, decision making and risk management, whilst also understanding how to develop relationships & to work with others.

-In Citizenship and PSHE you will learn about you and the role that you play in the world.
+In CAPE you will learn about you and the role that you play in the world.
 It is about your rights and responsibilities, your actions and decisions and the impact that you can have right here and now.
 You will be encouraged to express your point of view on a variety of issues.
 You will also be questioned on your own opinion and encouraged to use your own voice.

 We cover a variety of topics from basic human rights, the legal age to drink, changes in careers prospects to what it means to be British.
 We ask questions concerning whether the declaration of human rights still applies in Britain today, we debate whether there should be tougher sentences for crimes, we consider some of the darker parts of human history including the Holocaust and ask how do we stop it ever happening again.